Health Insurance Cost in Canada

 To receive medical services, Canadian citizens and residents must have a health card.
 With each province having its own public health insurance plan, health coverage can vary significantly from one province to the next.
 Generally speaking, these plans cover most basic medical needs, such as hospital visits, doctor’s visits, and surgeries.

-Typically, provincial health insurance does not cover:
+Typically, provincial health insurance plans do not cover:

 - Prescription medicine